Master EU AI Act Compliance with Lumenova AI

-Lumenova AI tailored solutions for AI compliance and risk management are designed to help you navigate the complexities of the European AI regulation: EU AI Act.
+Our robust AI governance platform is designed to help you navigate the complexities of the European AI regulation and build an EU AI Act Compliance timeline.

-- Know Your EU AI Act Next Steps: Stay updated on the EU AI Act’s latest developments and standards, as they will evolve significantly in the near and long term.
+- Know Your Next Steps: Stay updated on the EU AI Act’s latest developments and standards, as they will evolve significantly in the near and long term.

 - Develop a Robust and Resilient AI Risk Management Action Plan: Analyze the risks posed by AI systems in your organization to classify them within the EU AI Act’s risk classification structure.
 This will inform the AI governance and risk management protocols your organization adopts.